ystia/yorc-a4c-plugin/documentation/policies.rst

 Let's do it !

-After configuring your OpenStack location as described :ref:`here <location_config_openstack_section>`, click on the |OrchLocPolicies| button, select ``catalog`` and use the search to find the ServerGroupAntiAffinity as below.
+After configuring your OpenStack location as described :ref:`here <location_config_openstack_section>`, click on the |OrchLocPolicies| button, select ``Catalog`` and use the search to find the ServerGroupAntiAffinity as below.

 .. image:: _static/img/search-servergroup-policy.png
    :alt: Search serverGroup policy
    :align: center

-Next, drag-and-drop the policy in the new policies resources list of your OpenStack location.
+Next, drag-and-drop the policy in the ``Policies`` resources list of your OpenStack location.
 Rename the resource, for example ``ServerGroupAntiAffinity``.
 Set the ``level`` property to ``host`` as it's a policy placement of ``host`` type by opposition to ``zone`` or ``region`` placement.